CryhanFang/cryhanfang.github.io/_pages/about.md

 My research interest includes face recognition, video/image-text understanding, and text-to-image generation.
 I have published 10+ papers at the top international AI journals and conferences such as TMM, ECCV, AAAI, ACM MM, and ICME.

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Affective Computing 2025.
 - *2024.12*: &nbsp;🎉🎉 Two papers are accepted by ICASSP 2025.
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by AAAI 2025.
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by ACM MM 2024.